What is Assistive Technology?

 The Individuals with Disabilities in Education Act (IDEA) defines assistive technology as “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability.
 The term does not include a medical device that is surgically implanted, or the replacement of such a device” (32 CFR 300.5).
 Because this definition is so broad, the range of products and features that function as assistive technology is nearly limitless.
 Today, assistive features like text-to-speech, word prediction, and speech recognition are commonly available on many mainstream devices.

-To learn more about assistive technology, including the wide range of AT devices for different purposes, a family-friendly place to start is the Center on Technology and Disability at www.ctdinstitute.org.
+To learn more about assistive technology, including the wide range of AT devices and features, a family-friendly place to start is the Center on Technology and Disability at www.ctdinstitute.org.

 What are Assistive Technology Services?

 According to IDEA, an assistive technology service is “any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device” (32 CRF 300.6).
 AT services include training for the child, child's family, and professionals who work with the child.
 In District 200, a problem-solving process is used at the building level to determine whether a student needs assistive technology.
-A RESNA-certified Assistive Technology Professional (ATP) is available by referral to support school teams through consultation and training.
+A RESNA-certified Assistive Technology Professional (ATP) and two speech-language pathologists who specialize in augmentative communication are available by referral to support school teams through consultation and training.

 Accessible Educational Materials